 Ironically, prior to 3E, potions of longevity were a regular part of every D&D game edition.
 Each potion consumed could add a few decades to someone's lifespan, but had a small chance of causing their deferred age to instantly catch up with them instead.
 So non-lichly longevity was available, without any moral baggage: it was just a gamble and didn't last long, relatively speaking.

-Also from Awakening, we have The True Soul, a grimorie authored by an Atlantean magus who had a unique inability to extend his own life past eighty.
-The book contains a Legacy that essentially obliterates it's members' identity, turning them into a psychic clone of him.
+Also from Awakening, we have The True Soul, a grimoire authored by Tazanteotl, an Atlantean magus who had a unique inability to extend his own life past eighty.
+The book contains a Legacy that essentially obliterates its members' identity, turning them into a psychic clone of him.
 The book explicitly says that the new Tazanteotl loses a point of Wisdom, on the basis of him being a self-absorbed Jerk Ass obsessed with survival at all costs.

-Their namesakes, Clan Tremere from Vampire The Masquerade, weren't much different.
+The Tremere's namesakes, Clan Tremere from Vampire: The Masquerade, weren't much different.
 Once their immortality started fading because mankind wasn't buying magic anymore, they poked at vampires with sticks until they gave up their secrets of immortality.
 Then, in order to compete with other, older vampires, the founder of the clan diablerized the founder of the Salubri, then spread lies about infernalism so the rest of the clan would be destroyed and he'd get off scot free.

 Immortals gives us the Blood Bathers and Body Thieves, both of whom are Exactly What It Says on the Tin.
 Oh, and the Patchwork People, who stay alive by taking other people's body parts to replace their own.